yangtau/hedgehog/README.md

     ```
 - Function

-  A function is also treated as a value.
+  A function is treated as a value.

     ```
     func Hello() {
         print("Hello, world!");